ytmimi/Horizon-Media-Weather-Data/README.md

 ```
 $: pipenv install --dev
 ```
-This will install all developemnt dependencies (`pytets`), for this project.
+This will install all development dependencies (`pytets`), for this project.

 Assuming you've activated your virtual environment, you can run the tests with:
 ```